volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 ].join('');
 ```

 Those ways look ugly and contain some unnecessary markup.
-They can easily be rewrited using template literals:
+They can easily be rewritten using template literals:

 ```javascript
 `I am